tcfritchman/eulerprimes/README.md

 Calculate the Xth prime of length Y of e.

 ## Installation
-Before you begin, make sure you install [node.js](https://nodejs.org/en/download/).
+Before you begin, be sure you've installed [node.js](https://nodejs.org/en/download/).

 1. Clone repository onto local machine `git clone https://github.com/tcfritchman/eulerprimes.git`
-2. Enter cloned directory `cd eulerprimes`
+2. Enter the cloned directory `cd eulerprimes`
-3. Install with `npm install`
+3. Install dependencies with `npm install`

 ## Running the server
 To run the server execute app.js with `node src/app.js`.
 You may specify an optional port number as an argument.